outtime1/netify.github.io/SSWK2.md

 ## What I did:
 During this week I was able to participate in a group to complete a presentation based on a reconnaissance software called Gobuster.
-I also did a lot of puzzles in the picoCTF 2018 and 2019 where my scores currently sit at 200 and 1700 respectively. i also began the bandit level of over the wire where i currently sit on level 6.
+I also did a lot of puzzles in the picoCTF 2018 and 2019 where my scores currently sit at 200 and 1700 respectively.
+I also began the bandit level of over the wire where i currently sit on level 6.

 ![Gobuster Presentation](/assets/Gobuster2.png)
 This was the slide of the presentation that I did regarding the relevancy of Gobuster to the industry.